teolemay/ROI-analysis/README.md

 Next, ensure that `ROI_GUI.py` and the `ROI_functions_images` folder are both downloaded and extracted directly into the desired python environment.
 Running `ROI_GUI.py` will open the GUI and allow access to the ROI analysis functionalities.

-If using Anaconda, it is best to run the script from the Anaconda command prompt with
+If using Anaconda, it is best to run the script from the Anaconda prompt with

     python ROI_GUI.py

 This ensures that any error messages that may occur are accessible if the GUI crashes.

-The binning script can be run from the Anaconda command prompt with
+The binning script can be run from the Anaconda prompt with

     jupyter notebook filter_bin_data.ipynb

-To close the notebook, type `Ctrl+c` in the Anaconda command prompt.
+To close the notebook, type `Ctrl+c` in the Anaconda prompt.

 # Debugging

+`ROI_GUI.py` and `filter_bin_data.ipynb` may not run if they cannot be found.
+Error messages for this may include

+    [Errno 2] No such file or directory

+Dragging and dropping files into the Anaconda prompt will resolve the issue:

+    python **drag and drop ROI_GUI.py

+or

+    jupyter notebook **drag and drop filter_bin_data.ipynb

 The jupyter notebook may not be able to connect to the correct kernel.
 If you receive an error message containing

     ImportError: DLL load failed while importing win32api: The specified module could not be found.

-you will need to use the Anaconda command prompt to run
+you will need to use the Anaconda prompt to run

     conda install pywin32